-When in the Command Mode the screen looks like the illustration at left.
+When in the Command Mode the screen looks like the illustration to the left.
 When STOPPED the printer will not print when product is moved past the carriage assembly.

 In Command mode, access can be made to the menus under the function keys, F1 through F4 icon control keys plus access to Message Entry Mode.
-To
+To enter Command mode, press .